Using CLI Show Commands to Monitor PubSub+ Cache

 A PubSub+ Cache Instance can enter a Lost Message state, which indicates in the Cache Request Responses that the data integrity may be suspect.
 A PubSub+ Cache Instance can enter a Lost Message state under any of the following conditions:

-• Local discards on ingress messages to PubSub+ Cache service occurred.
-This could occur, for example, due to exceeding memory or topic limitations, invalid format or size.
+- Local discards on ingress messages to PubSub+ Cache service occurred.
+This could occur, for example, due to exceeding memory or topic limitations, invalid format, or size.

-• The PubSub+ Cache Instance disconnected from the message bus and subsequent reconnects occurred without a clean Cache Cluster synchronization.
+- The PubSub+ Cache Instance disconnected from the message bus and subsequent reconnects occurred without a clean Cache Cluster synchronization.

 Failure to add topic subscriptions to the message bus is not considered an indication of lost messages.
 In such a case, an event log is generated.

 On entering a Lost Message state, an event message is generated to indicate back to the Designated Router that a message has been lost.
-And to avoid high volumes of lost message events while in this state, no further lost message events are sent back to the Designated Router.
+To avoid high volumes of lost message events while in this state, no further lost message events are sent back to the Designated Router.
 (One side effect of this is that subsequent discard notifications are masked.)

 Administrative actions do not mark the PubSub+ Cache Instance as having lost messages.
 Therefore the following actions do not affect the Lost Message state:

-• Shutdown, then later re-enable the Distributed Cache or PubSub+ Cache Instances.
+- Shutdown, then later re-enable the Distributed Cache or PubSub+ Cache Instances.

-• Topic subscription churn.
+- Topic subscription churn.

-• Startup of a new PubSub+ Cache Instance process.
+- Startup of a new PubSub+ Cache Instance process.
 (The new PubSub+ Cache Instance still synchronizes with the existing PubSub+ Cache Instances, since the Lost Message state does not survive across process termination.)

 Clearing PubSub+ Cache Instance Statistics